 Judgment Lien: Implications for Homeowners

-Real estate with a judgment lien cannot be sold without legal action.
-Some homeowners negotiate with creditors or seek court approval to sell the property ‘free and clear’ of the lien.
-Due to legal complications, judgment liens might dissuade buyers, forcing homeowners to pay the debt or negotiate a settlement that satisfies all parties.
+If there is a judgment lien on the property, it cannot be sold without a lawsuit.
+Some homeowners work out deals with creditors or get the court to approve the sale of the property free and clear of the lien.
+Judgment liens can scare off buyers, so homeowners either have to pay the debt or work out a settlement that’s agreeable to everyone.

 Struggling with a property lien?
 At Investor Home Buyers, we buy houses in Houston and nearby areas, making the sale hassle-free and straightforward.